burak-efe/Ica_Normal_Tools/README.md

 NormalReceiver Shader just basic shader graph that sends custom normal and tangent data to material output.
 And can be used in all render pipelines.<br />

 ## Caveats
-1: Meshes should be imported as readWrite enabled. <br />
+1: Meshes should be imported as Read/Write enabled. <br />
-2: A scriptable object needed every mesh asset when using Cached Method. <br />
+2: A scriptable object needed every mesh asset that use runtime recalculate component. <br />

 ## Planned Features:
 Compute Shader Recalculation Method <br />